Welcome to Twin Villages Foodbank Farm

 Nothing helps a garden grow like lots of fresh water!
 With help from the Maine Community Foundation, Reilly Well Drillers and retired geophysicist Chris Covel, we drilled a well next to our main field.
 Now we have plenty of water to irrigate and wash vegetables.
 We also put in a new walk-in storage cooler in the Darrows Barn at Roundtop Farm.
 This means we’ll be able to grow and store more food.

-- We are making the soil better than we found it
+- We are making the soil better than we found it – and making a positive impact in a changing climate

 The Farm on Instagram